Lone Working Essentials Online Training

 If employees work alone, employers must provide:

-• Risk assessment of lone working hazards
+• A risk assessment of lone working dangers

-• Training on risks and emergency protocols
+• Training on risks and what to do in an emergency

-• Reporting system for incidents
+• A system for reporting problems

 Other Questions and Answers